 NetIDs are generated periodically through the day.
 You can find your NetID by checking the Georgetown University online directory.

 How can I get electronic services now for faculty who won't start for several months?

 It may be possible for the faculty member to be entered in GMS prior to the beginning of their contract.
 Please contact your Dean's office for assistance.

 I have a contractor starting in my office.
 Can she get a NetID?

 The Sponsored University Associate (SUA) system is the home for University contractors.
-Information about Associates is available through the link at the above right.
+Click here for information about services available to SUAs.